 - Required Notification: Members of the campus community - students, faculty, staff and contracted- services personnel (bookstore, dining services and campus security) – who test positive for COVID-19 must immediately notify Monmouth College.
 Students should immediately notify the Office of Student Affairs (309-457-2114 or via email).
 Faculty, staff and contracted services should immediately notify the Personnel Office (309-457-2122).

 - Isolation: In accordance with guidelines from the Illinois Department of Public Health, members of the campus community who test positive for COVID-19 will be required to isolate away from other members of the campus community for a minimum period of 10 days after symptom onset (see Symptoms of Coronavirus).
-They can be released from isolation only after afebrile and feeling well (without fever reducing medication) for at least 24 hours..
+They can be released from isolation only after afebrile and feeling well (without fever reducing medication) for at least 24 hours.
+In the event an employee has recovered from COVID-19 within 90 days of testing positive, an exception to this isolation may be allowed.
+Employees should contact the College Personnel Office.

-- Defined: A close contact is defined as any individual who was within six feet of an infected person for a cumulative total of at least 15 minutes over a 24-hour period starting from two days before illness onset or, for asymptomatic patients, two days prior to positive specimen collection.
+- Defined: A close contact is defined as any individual who was within six feet of an infected person for a cumulative total of at least 15 minutes over a twenty-four hour period starting from two days before illness onset or, for asymptomatic patients, two days prior to positive specimen collection.
+Individuals who have been fully vaccinated for at least two weeks at the time of a close contact will not be considered to have had a close contact, provided they remain asymptomatic (i.e. quarantine procedures will not apply).

-- Required Notification: Members of the campus community - students, faculty, staff and contracted-services personnel (bookstore, dining services and campus security) – who are a close contact or household contact of an individual who has tested positive for COVID-19 must immediately notify Monmouth College.
+- Required Notification: Members of the campus community — students, faculty, staff and contracted-services personnel (bookstore, dining services and campus security) –- who are a close contact or household contact of an individual who has tested positive for COVID-19 must immediately notify Monmouth College.
 Students should immediately notify the Office of Student Affairs (309-457-2114).
 Faculty, staff and contracted services should immediately notify the Personnel Office (309-457-2122).
+Individuals who have been fully vaccinated for at least two weeks prior to close contact or household contact will not be required to notify the College.

 Campus and community communication